MCL Tear Manchester, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation plays a vital role in pre- and post-surgery recovery.
 At Axes Physical Therapy in Manchester, MO, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
-Post-surgery, our Manchester, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
+Post-surgery, our Manchester, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
 This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.

 Manchester, MO Physical Therapy for MCL Tears